microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-media.md

 ---
-title: "Media hosting options in the communications API"
+title: "Choose a media hosting option by using the cloud communications API"
-description: "Use the communications API in Microsoft Graph to enable your bots to send and receive audio- and video-related content.
-Choose a media hosting option."
+description: "Use the cloud communications API in Microsoft Graph to choose a media hosting option that enables your bots to send and receive audio- and video-related content."
 author: "ananmishr"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"